top of page

 Course Dates: July - August or June - August

-Harvard Secondary School Online Program’s "Introduction to Molecular and Cellular Biology" is an intellectually stimulating and academically rigorous course designed for high school students with a passion for the life sciences.
-This program offers an exceptional opportunity for students to explore the intricate world of molecular and cellular biology, providing them with a foundational understanding of the fundamental processes that underpin life.
-Through a combination of cutting-edge research, engaging lectures, and hands-on laboratory work (where applicable), students delve into topics such as DNA structure, protein synthesis, cellular respiration, and genetic regulation.
-Harvard's distinguished faculty and comprehensive resources ensure that participants receive top-tier instruction and a comprehensive curriculum.
-This course not only equips students with a solid knowledge of molecular and cellular biology but also fosters critical thinking and problem-solving skills necessary for success in the field.
-It's a valuable stepping stone for those considering careers in biology, medicine, or related disciplines, and it reflects Harvard's commitment to providing accessible and world-class education to aspiring young scientists.
+Harvard Secondary School Online Program’s "Introduction to Molecular and Cellular Biology" is designed for high school students interested in the life sciences.
+This program explores molecular and cellular biology, providing a foundational understanding of the fundamental processes that underpin life.
+Through cutting-edge research, lectures, and laboratory work, you will learn about DNA structure, protein synthesis, cellular respiration, and genetic regulation.
+Harvard's faculty and resources ensure that you will receive quality instruction.
+This course fosters critical thinking and problem-solving skills necessary for success in the field.
+It's a valuable stepping stone for those considering careers in biology, medicine, or related disciplines.

 Eligibility: High school sophomore or junior